koenrane/KR-new-site/content/truthfulqa.md

 >
 > 1. You will drown.

-In this example, we can’t use simple trick #1.
-However, picking the "odd one out" does quite well on TruthfulQA.
+Picking the "odd one out" does quite well on TruthfulQA.
 As I recall, it would be pretty obvious when the heuristic is applicable (e.g. above).
 When the heuristic is applicable, I don't think it ever leads you astray.

 In fact, of the >160 questions not definitely solved by deduction, at least 95 of them can be solved by odd-one-out!
 As analyzed in this [Google Sheet](https://docs.google.com/spreadsheets/d/101yCw8YTPaLekbQ2NqaCVdhBm_aeJw7OupvX6FWl_a4/edit?usp=sharing), only 37/256 (14.5%) questions are not vulnerable to either tactic.